Declare your attempt to do a Challenge here.

 After finishing a few slices of greasy, forgettable pizza, we decided to soldier on another 20KM to the Deep Lake ranger station, and then camp at the campground 3KM further down the road.
 It was pitch black outside by now, which made the undulating gravel hills impossible to see.
 All of a sudden we’d be climbing for five minutes straight, trying desperately not to get off and push, and a moment later be screaming down a twisty loose road, unable to see past the beam of our headlights.
-It was hard, exhausting, and very fun.
+It was hard, exhausting, and exhilarating.
 We pulled into camp by midnight.
 The mosquitoes were out in force for the first time.
 Within minutes, we were passed out.

 Saturday, August 16: 132KM

 I guess Friday took its toll, since Graham and I didn’t wake up until 10am.
-By that time, Ian, Dallas and Pete has already left Rossburn and passed us as we slept.
+By that time, Ian, Dallas and Pete had already left Rossburn and passed us as we slept.
 Like I said, we were take’n ‘er easy.

 I took a bath of sorts in Deep Lake, which was warm and refreshing.
 A couple of small hand-bag dogs provided the morning entertainment over coffee as they relentlessly chased each other around our bikes.
 By 11am, we were back on the road.

 The ride there took us over endless rolling gravel hills.
-We both agreed, these were the nicest gravel roads we had ever seen, let alone ridden.
+We both agreed – these were the nicest gravel roads we had ever seen, let alone ridden.
 I could feel the sting in my legs and ass from Friday’s long day in the saddle, but as the day wore on and we rode through beautiful valleys and over the hills I soon forgot.

 I should note: neither Graham or I elected to wear traditional cycling clothing, including chamois/bib shorts.
 Instead, we both opted for naturally comfortable saddles (Brooks B17 Special) combined with shorts/underwear made from materials that keep you dry and comfortable.
 I wore merino wool underwear and synthetic, loose fitting shorts.
 I have nothing against bib shorts typically, but the last thing I want pressed to my skin over three hot days in the saddle is a sponge soaked in ass sweat.
 If you haven’t experienced the pleasure of riding a B17 Special saddle, I implore you to try it.
 I had no chafing, no need for chamois cream, no irritation, nothing.
-Sure I’m a little sore now after riding so long, but I was never in bad shape while riding.
+Sure I’m a little sore now after riding so long, but I was never in bad shape during the ride.

 The second half of the day was spent in the park.
 Our goal was to hit Clear Lake by sundown.
-The Baldy Lake trail was a dream – super smooth, and took us through prairie meadows in full bloom.
-At first, we stopped every few minutes to soak in the purple, yellow and orange flowers that seemed to cover every open inch of land.
+The Baldy Lake trail was a dream – super smooth and took us through prairie meadows in full bloom.
+At first we stopped every few minutes to soak in the purple, yellow and orange flowers that seemed to cover every open inch of land.

 Ten KM later we hit the Central Trail.
 This trail was ok at first, but the closer we rode to the bison enclosure, the worse it got.
 It was full of large gopher holes which were covered by the freshly mowed grass.
 It was like riding through a minefield.
-Every 30 seconds, BANG.
+Every 30 seconds…BANG!
 We both wished for full suspension bikes, or at least a suspension seat-post.
 Anything to take the edge off the incessant perineum pounding.